 Editors get full access to all the tools on the board - they can make changes to the content, delete or upload new files.

-⚠️ Guest Editors' rights on boards are limited - find more details on this page.
+⚠️ Visitors' rights on boards are limited - find more details on this page.

-Viewers can't make any changes to the board, they can only see its contents.
+Viewers can't make any changes to the board, they can only see its content.
 Their toolbox only displays the zoom and map options, while the tools on the toolbar are not available.
-Registered viewers can join Video chat or Voting session, and see running Timer.
+Registered viewers can join voting sessions and see the running timer.

 Board access request